 Buy from: B&H Photo

-3. Apple Pro Display XDR • Apple’s best
+5. Apple Pro Display XDR • Apple’s top of the line

 Apple’s best Mac monitor, the Pro Display XDR, comes at a price.
 A very steep price.
 The display can deliver up to 1,600 nits of brightness as it supports HDR with a billion colors.

 Like the Studio Display, it also comes with one Thunderbolt 3 and three USB-C ports.
-Like the LG, it uses a standard power connector and lacks a webcam.
+It uses a standard power connector and lacks a webcam.
 Admittedly, it’s the only HDR display on the market with such a high resolution.
-But with rumors of a big spec bump coming sometime soon, it’s hard to justify that price.
+But with rumors of a new Studio Display coming with support for HDR and ProMotion, it’s hard to recommend.

 This display has such a narrow use case among professional graphic designers and video editors that if you actually need these features, you don’t need to look at anything else on this list.
 And if you aren’t absolutely sure that your work requires a display like this, don’t even consider it.